mikedlowis/rscons/README.md

 The `build_op` parameter to the build hook block is a Hash describing the build operation with the following keys:
 * `:builder` - `Builder` instance in use
+* `:env` - `Environment` calling the build hook; note that this may be different from the Environment that the build hook was added to in the case that the original Environment was cloned with build hooks!
 * `:target` - `String` name of the target file
 * `:sources` - `Array` of the source files
-* `:vars` - `Rscons::VarSet` containing the construction variables to use The build hook can overwrite entries in `build_op[:vars]` to alter the construction variables in use for this specific build operation.
+* `:vars` - `Rscons::VarSet` containing the construction variables to use.
+  The build hook can overwrite entries in `build_op[:vars]` to alter the construction variables in use for this specific build operation.

 ### Example: Creating a static library